Asset-centric Threat Modeling for AI-based Systems: Background and Related Work

 The third and most closely related literature group reports evidence of integrating the AI paradigm within threat modeling.
 The limited number of publications~\cite{mauri2022modeling} (see \tablename~\ref{tab:rw}) connect potential risks to the elements generated throughout various phases of the life cycle of ML models, ranging from the initial requirements analysis to maintenance.

 \cite{wilhjelm2020threat} applies conventional threat modeling consisting of data flow diagramming and STRIDE-based threat identification.
-While the methodology reports the successful mapping of a threat taxonomy to an illustrative model, the mapping process is carried out manually by experts.
-Furthermore, limitations such as limited results from a singular synthetic case study and no investigation on usability are acknowledged.
+While the methodology reports the successful mapping of a threat taxonomy to an illustrative model, experts carry out the mapping process manually.
+Furthermore, weaknesses such as limited results from a singular synthetic case study and no investigation on usability are acknowledged~\cite{wilhjelm2020threat}.
 In \cite{mauri2021estimating}, a gold standard dataset is used to evaluate the degradation of a model during the productive stage.
 A metric is proposed that quantifies the degradation loss, which could quantify the impact of a threat.
-However, focusing on the existing models might indicate that the method is not applicable during the design stage, which is critical for threat modeling.
+However, focusing on existing models might indicate that the method is not applicable during the design stage, making it impractical for architectural threat modeling.
 A domain-specific threat model is created in~\cite{bitton2022adversarial}, focusing on Open Radio Access Network (O-RAN) architectures.
 Thus, no generic approach is evaluated.
 The paper by~\cite{mauri2022modeling} is the most closely related contribution to threat modeling of AI-based systems.
-It advocates for integrating threat modeling methodologies in AI security analysis and introduces the STRIDE-AI methodology, a tailored adaptation of the STRIDE framework for ML systems.
-The methodology assigns ML-specific interpretations to security properties, facilitating the identification of threats to AI assets.
-However, it involves a manual mapping process, lacking automation, which hinders scalability and adaptability to system changes.
-The methodology's evaluation is based on a single use case without the involvement of participants, providing insights but not covering all challenges in diverse ML applications.
+It advocates integrating threat modeling methodologies in AI security analysis and introduces the STRIDE-AI methodology.
+However, it involves a manual mapping process, lacking automation and hindering scalability and adaptability to system changes.
+The methodology's evaluation is based on a single use case without involving users, providing insights but not covering all challenges in diverse ML applications.

-In summary, while one might argue that attacks on AI are not radically different from conventional cyber attacks, it is not clear how straightforward the creation of a threat model for AI is.
+In summary, while one might argue that attacks on AI are not radically different from conventional cyber attacks, it is unclear how straightforward the creation of a threat model for AI is.
 More specifically, the guiding factors and the degree of automation, especially when creating a threat model by real users during the design stage of a system, is unclear, posing an opportunity for the development of a guiding tool oriented towards the design process of AI system architectures.